+As of December 31, 2023 and 2022, the valuation allowance on the Company's Taxable Subsidiaries' net deferred tax asset was \$3.9 million and \$4.0 million, respectively.
+During the years ended December 31, 2023, 2022 and 2021, the Company's Taxable Subsidiaries recognized a (decrease) increase in the valuation allowance of \$(0.1) million, \$1.5 million, and \$(2.1) million, respectively.

-The Company's Taxable Subsidiaries record deferred tax assets or liabilities related to temporary book versus tax differences on the income or loss generated by the underlying equity investments held by the Taxable Subsidiaries.
-As of December 31, 2022 and 2021, the Company recorded a net deferred tax asset of zero.
-For the years ended December 31, 2022, 2021 and 2020, the Company recorded a tax provision (benefit) of \$0.1 million, zero, and zero, respectively.
-As of December 31, 2022 and 2021, the valuation allowance on the Company's deferred tax asset was \$4.0 million and \$2.5 million, respectively.
-During the years ended December 31, 2022, 2021 and 2020, the Company recognized an increase (decrease) in the valuation allowance of \$1.5 million, \$(2.1) million, and \$1.4 million, respectively.
+As of December 31, 2022, 2021 and 2020, the years the Company did not qualify as RIC, the valuation allowance on the Company's net deferred tax asset was \$31.9 million, \$29.2 million and \$33.3 million, respectively, excluding the Taxable Subsidiaries.
+For the years ended December 31, 2022, 2021 and 2020, the Company, excluding its Taxable Subsidiaries, recognized an increase (decrease) in the valuation allowance of \$2.7 million, \$(4.1) million, and \$33.3 million, respectively.
+See "Note 7. - Income Taxes" for further details.

-In accordance with certain applicable U.S. Treasury regulations and private letter rulings issued by the Internal Revenue Service, a RIC may treat a distribution of its own stock as fulfilling its RIC distribution requirements if each stockholder may elect to receive its entire distribution in either cash or stock of the RIC, subject to a limitation on the aggregate amount of cash to be distributed to all stockholders, which limitation must be at least 20.0% of the aggregate declared distribution.
-If too many stockholders elect to receive cash, each stockholder electing to receive cash will receive a pro rata amount of cash (with the balance of the distribution paid in stock).
+In accordance with certain applicable U.S. Treasury regulations and other guidance issued by the Internal Revenue Service, a publicly offered RIC may treat a distribution of its own stock as fulfilling its RIC distribution requirements if each stockholder may elect to receive its entire distribution in either cash or stock of the RIC, subject to a limitation on the aggregate amount of cash variable to be distributed to all stockholders, which limitation must be at least 20.0% of the aggregate declared distribution.
+If too many stockholders elect to receive cash, each stockholder electing to receive cash must receive a pro rata amount of cash (with the balance of the distribution paid in stock).
 In no event will any stockholder, electing to receive cash, receive less than 20.0% of its entire distribution in cash.
 If these and certain other requirements are met, for U.S. federal income tax purposes, the amount of the dividend paid in stock will be equal to the amount of cash that could have been received instead of stock.